Hope after wildfire: Tiny sequoias could grow into giants

 Milarch’s mission is to archive the genetics of ancient trees, breed them and replant them.
 He believes the oldest trees have superior genes that enabled them to live through drought, disease and fire and will give their offspring a better chance of survival.

-When Milarch took clippings and cones from Stagg and Waterfall, the grove was still privately owned.
-But it was bought two years ago by Save the Redwoods League.
+Two years ago, the undeveloped part of the grove was bought by Save the Redwoods League.

-The league is already replanting in the grove to study if seedlings can survive where high-severity fire destroyed any ability for trees to naturally reproduce, said Joanna Nelson, science director for the organization.
+The league is already replanting on its land to study if seedlings can survive where high-severity fire destroyed any ability for trees to naturally reproduce, said Joanna Nelson, science director for the organization.

 While Nelson wouldn’t rule out using seedlings from Stagg, estimated to be 3,000 years old, the project is designed to find the best genetic diversity to increase their survival.